MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-and-Python-Performance-Profiler.md

 ---
-title:   BrainScript and Python Performance Profiler
+title:   BrainScript Performance Profiler
 author:    chrisbasoglu
 ms.author:   cbasoglu
 ms.date:   06/01/2017
 ms.custom:   cognitive-toolkit
 ms.topic:   conceptual
 ms.service:  Cognitive-services
-ms.devlang:   brainscript, python
+ms.devlang:   brainscript
 ---

-# BrainScript and Python Performance Profiler
+# BrainScript Performance Profiler

 CNTK has a performance profiler that can help debug performance issues.
 It generates a summary report and a detailed profile log.

-## Config file parameters
+For details on using the performance profiler in Python, see [here](./Performance-Profiler.md).

-### For BrainScript
+## BrainScript config file parameters

 The behavior of the profiler is controlled through the following top-level parameters:
 * `profilerEnabled`: Enables/disables the profiler (`true` or `false`).
 Default is `false`.